datarobot/datarobot-user-models/README.md

 * There is a chance that the task you are looking for has already been implemented.
   Check [custom tasks community Github](https://github.com/datarobot-community/custom-models/tree/master/custom_tasks) to see some off-the-shelf examples
+  * Note: The community repo above is NOT the place to start learning the basic concepts.
+    The examples tend to have more complex logic and are meant to be used as-is rather than as a reference.
+    This repo is the appropriate place to start with tutorial examples.

 ## Custom Inference Models Reference <a name="custom_inference_model_ref"></a>